GabeScott/standard-works-vault/General Conference/2025 April - True to the Faith That Our Parents Have Cherished.md

 They started to raise their family from a very humble single attic-room apartment in the heart of Amsterdam.
 After several years of washing their clothes by hand, they had finally saved up enough money to purchase a washing machine.
 Just before they would make the purchase, the bishop visited them, asking for a contribution to build the meetinghouse in Amsterdam.
 They decided to give all they had saved for the washing machine and continued to do the laundry by hand.

 As a family we went through some hardships, just like any other family.
-These have only made us stronger and have deepened our faith in the Lord Jesus Christ, just like when Alma was sharing his story with his son Helaman, where he told him that he had been “supported under trials and troubles of every kind” because he had put his trust in the Lord Jesus Christ.
+These have only made us stronger and have deepened our faith in the Lord Jesus Christ, just like when Alma was sharing his story with his son Helaman, where he told him that he had been “supported under trials and troubles of every kind” because he had put his trust in the Lord Jesus Christ.[^2]

 How did two people who experienced so many trials in their younger years become the very best parents I could ever wish for?
 The answer is simple: they fully embraced the gospel and live by their covenants to this very day!

 After more than 65 years of marriage, my mother, who suffered from Alzheimer’s disease, passed away in February.
 My father, at the age of 92 and still living at home, visited her as often as he could until she passed away.
 Some time ago he mentioned to my younger siblings that the dreadful experiences in the camp in Indonesia during World War II had prepared him to patiently care for his wife for so many years as she fell ill and deteriorated from this horrible disease and also for the fateful day he had to entrust her primary care to others and could not be by her side anymore.
-Their motto has been and still is to “Just carry on,” having a perfect hope in Christ to be raised up at the last day and to dwell with Him in glory forever.
+Their motto has been and still is to “Just carry on,” having a perfect hope in Christ to be raised up at the last day and to dwell with Him in glory forever.[^3]

 Their faith and testimonies are a driving strength for the generations that have come after them.